Must See TV: Sunday, Monday, Tuesday and Wednesday nights

-For the 1998–99 season, a new show premiered that fall, Will & Grace, which initially debuted on Mondays to later become not only a staple of "Must See TV" Thursday night during the 2000s decade, but a critical and ratings success as well.
-Will & Grace became a highly rated television show in the United States, earning a top-twenty rating during four of its eight seasons, including one season in the top-ten; the show also was nominated for 83 Primetime Emmy Awards, winning 18 of them, including once for Outstanding Comedy Series in 2000; also, its lead stars Eric McCormack, Debra Messing, Sean Hayes, and Megan Mullally each won at least one Emmy Award for their respective performances, becoming one of four live-action sitcoms, along with All in the Family, The Golden Girls and Schitt's Creek, where all the principal actors have won at least one Emmy Award.
-Meanwhile, the "Must See TV" Tuesday night lost strength due to the move of Frasier to Thursdays, with Just Shoot Me! and Mad About You continuing to earn moderate ratings; a new series for the night, Encore!
-Encore! struggled in the ratings from the start and was canceled at mid-season, alongside the short-lived show Working.
+For the 1998–99 season, the "Must See TV Tuesday" night lost strength due to the move of Frasier to Thursdays, with Just Shoot Me! and Mad About You continuing to earn moderate ratings; a new series for the night, Encore!
+Encore! struggled in the ratings early on and was canceled at mid-season, alongside the short-lived show Working.
 The Wednesday comedy night was shortened to one hour, to gave priority to Dateline NBC, with NewsRadio and 3rd Rock from the Sun being the only two comedies for the night, followed by Law & Order, which now became the most-successful show for that evening.
 At mid-season, Mad About You was moved to Monday nights midway through its seventh and final season, leading to a sharp decrease in viewership, and being subsequently canceled, ending in the spring of 1999, however, 20 years later, the show returned for a limited season-eight revival, picked up by Spectrum Originals for 12 episodes, in which Paul Reiser and Helen Hunt reprised their roles.
 Meanwhile, on Tuesdays, 3rd Rock and NewsRadio joined Just Shoot Me!, with Will & Grace shoring up the lineup; however, NewsRadio ended its run in May 1999 after five seasons.

 For the 1999–2000 season, NBC dropped out the Wednesday two-hour comedy block entirely.
 Meanwhile, the Monday night comedy was shortened to one hour, with Suddenly Susan and Veronica's Closet (both of which entered their final seasons) filling the spots, before moving to Tuesdays to join 3rd Rock, Just Shoot Me! and Will & Grace; after that, NBC began to promote Mondays and Wednesdays in a standard fashion, leaving Thursdays and Tuesdays, the only "Must See TV" programming nights.